 After Francisco Franco’s death in 1975, Juan Carlos took the position of King of Spain and head of state.
 From then on, apart from his remaining King, Spain named a head of government in the form of a prime minister and the cabinet consisting of a council of ministers.

 The Climate & Population in Spain

 Through the ages the governments may have changed, but the state’s climate remained the same.
 There are three types of climate zones prevailing on the Iberian peninsula.
-The Mediterranean climate is characterized by dry and warm summers.
+The Mediterranean climate is characterized by warm and dry summers.
 It is the predominant climate in Spain.
 Although mild in nature, the Mediterranean climate in the central and northern-central Spain tends to be more extreme, hot in summer and cold in winter.
-In the south-eastern section of the country dry season extends beyond summer because of the semiarid climate.
+In the southeastern section of the country dry season extends beyond the summer because of the semiarid climate.
 In the north of the country, winter and summer seasons are influenced by the oceanic climate relieving the region of seasonal drought.
-Parts of Spain such as Pyrenees, Sierra Nevada and Canary Islands are subjected to the alpine and subtropical climate.
+Parts of Spain such as the Pyrenees, Sierra Nevada and Canary Islands are subject to the alpine and subtropical climate.

 Students in Spain

 As a student in Spain you can certainly enlighten your world to so much more of Spain’s exciting history.
 There is plenty there for you to learn –all of which is certainty to find interest within your heart.
 Spain is a beautiful country with beautiful people and a beautiful and interesting history.
 Make yourself a part of that.

 Join 22,141 other students interested in studying in Spain and get regular emails sent to your inbox with helpful articles about studying in Spain, latest news and many scholarship opportunities...